wp-plugins/nextgen-facebook/readme.txt

 * [GitHub](https://github.com/SurniaUlula/nextgen-facebook)
 * [WordPress.org](https://wordpress.org/plugins/nextgen-facebook/developers/)

-= Version 8.6.3 =
+= Version 8.6.3 (2015/07/28) =

 * **New Features**
 	* *None*
 * **Improvements**
 	* The "Use Filtered (SEO) Titles" option is now enabled by default.
-	* Added a check in the various SEO Pro modules to skip SEO titles when "Use Filtered (SEO) Titles" is disabled.
+	* Added a check in the various SEO Pro modules to skip SEO titles when "Use Filtered (SEO) Titles" is disabled (Pro version).
-	* Thumbnails under the Sharing Buttons tab in the Social Settings metabox now support custom Image URLs as well.
+	* Thumbnails in the Sharing Buttons tab in the Social Settings metabox now support custom Image URLs as well.
 	* Added a fallback in the sharing buttons function to use the WordPress object cache if the transient cache is not available.
 	* Added an onMouseOut check for Social Settings input fields.
 * **Bugfixes**